 - Bridge to what you want to say – this is often as simple as adding “…but/however/although…” etc.

-All these techniques need to be practiced to get right and we obviously go into far more depth on how to use them in the training courses but with these you can make a huge difference to your confidence levels and ensure that you are able to deal with awkward questions if they do come up.
+All these techniques need to be practiced to get them right and we obviously go into far more depth on how to use them in the training courses but with these you can make a huge difference to your confidence levels and ensure that you are able to deal with awkward questions if they do come up.

-Written by Will Edwards – www.bluewoodtraining.com – November 2015
+Written by Will Edwards – www.bluewoodtraining.com – September 2018